amnis-dev/amnis-state-ws/packages/README.md

 # Amnis State Packages

-Suite of libraries for managing data states and persistence.
+Suite of Node.js packages for managing data states and persistence.